wp-plugins/my-profiles/readme.txt

 This plugin helps you in showcasing all or rather most of your profiles at one place <br />
 and in turn provides an opportunity for bloggers to expand there networks on multiple sites<br />
-without the troubles of remembering various nicknames all the time
+without the troubles of remembering various nicknames all the time.

+This plugin from version 0.7 not only has option to add widget in wordpress self hosted blog but also you can add widget to all your other sides.

 Some of  the salient features of this plugin